peterkaminski/wiki-earthmoonstars-space/Project Finances and Business Model.md

 The primary expense is the Ghost server.

-Each month, income from subscriber fees is allocated first to expenses, then a percentage (currently 50%) is held by Peter Kaminski for fiat currency reserves.
+Each month, income from subscriber fees is allocated first to expenses, then a percentage (currently 30%) is held by Peter Kaminski for fiat currency reserves.
+10% is donated to doing good outside the organization.
+Assume 10% will be paid as a contribution to an ecosystem network that provides benefits to the organization.
 Any remaining profit is paid to contributors per proportional contribution share to date.